-The University Honors freshmen for Fall 2007 will be the first group required to participate in the volunteer program.
+The University Honors freshmen for Fall 2007 were the first group required to participate in the volunteer program.
 University Honors students are required to complete a minimum of ten hours of on-campus service each semester during the sophomore year.
-Each student is responsible for keeping signed volunteer time sheets and turning these into Dr. Jenkins before Reading Day each applicable semester.
+Each student is responsible for keeping signed volunteer time sheets and turning these in to Dr. Jenkins before Reading Day each applicable semester.

 Please make sure that you are reliable.
 If you volunteer for a service project, please make sure that you complete the time for which you volunteered.
 You must work a minimum of one hour each time you show up to work.
 If you do not show up, or if you leave early without making arrangements in advance, Dr. Jenkins will be notified, and you may be removed from the Honors Program.
 Students are not to use their cell phones at any time during their volunteer service, either for verbal or text communication, unless in case of emergency or to contact Dr. Jenkins.
 Student is engaging in this service voluntarily.
 If the student feels at anytime that he is incapable of engaging in the particular service project because of physical limitations or otherwise, he should immediately contact the Director of the Honors Program.